Skip to main content

 3) Optimize After Purchase

 The real value of pricing models is realized after commitments are made.
 Without continuous oversight, underutilization erodes savings.
-Leading enterprises apply cloud cost optimization techniques that track utilization, detect drift, and adjust coverage proactively.
+Leading enterprises apply cloud cost optimization techniques to track utilization, detect drift, and proactively adjust coverage.

 Core execution practices include: